redkite-labs/redkitecms-docs/book/security.rst

 Users management
 ~~~~~~~~~~~~~~~~

-Users management works exactly as explained for roles, the only difference is
+The Users management works exactly as explained for the roles.
+The only difference is
-about the number of information required, which is higher for users than roles.
+the number of information required.
+This number is higher for users than for roles.

 .. image:: //bundles/redkitelabswebsite/media/manual/security/security-3.jpg
     :class: img-responsive